mevdschee/symfony-session-tests/README.md

     php run-tests.php

-The code will execute in about 1 second and test 14 HTTP calls in 3 save handlers.
+The code will execute in about 1 second per handler and test 104 HTTP calls for each handler.
 The following output would mean that the tests succeeded and locking is implemented correctly (which is not the case):

     default   : OK
     pdo_mysql : OK